Dodgers beat Rockies 5-3 as Thompson's 3-run HR backs Urías – KION546

 Los Angeles closer Craig Kimbrel is still sore after taking a line drive off his back.
 He’ll get the next couple of days off.

-Mookie Betts added an RBI single with two outs in the fifth to give the Dodgers a 4-1 lead on their way to an eighth straight victory on the Fourth of July.
+Mookie Betts had an RBI single with two outs in the fifth to give the Dodgers a 4-1 lead on their way to an eighth straight victory on the Fourth of July.

 Freeland (4-6) kept the Dodgers off the bases until the fifth.
 With one out, Justin Turner singled to get the offense going.
 He finished 3 for 4.
-Chris Taylor followed with a walk that set up Thompson, the brother of Golden State Warriors star Klay Thompson who was acquired from Detroit two weeks ago.
+Chris Taylor followed with a walk that set up Thompson, the younger brother of Golden State Warriors star Klay Thompson.

+“Those first four innings everything was working, entire arsenal was going,” Freeland said.
+“We did a really good job of moving the ball inside and out, making them uncomfortable in the box.
+That fifth inning, made one mistake.”

 Thompson’s shot landed in the lower left-field seats, putting the Dodgers ahead 3-1.
 Cody Bellinger hit a ground-rule double to deep right and scored on Betts’ single.